 The ‘Bretton Woods’ era

 Adopted in 1944 was a global monetary agreement called the Bretton Woods agreement.
-It also helped the United States that most countries agreed to use the US Dollar as its reserve currency.
+Several allied countries agreed to use the US Dollar as its reserve currency, which in turn was backed by gold.

 Under the Bretton Woods system, most countries settled international balances in the US Dollar.
 The US Government also agreed to redeem other central banks' dollar holdings for gold at a fixed rate of $35 an ounce.